em-cl/IoT-Project/README.md

 MicroPython code

+_How often is the data sent?_
 Every 3 seconds measurements are recorded.
 The rotary encoder adjusts how many measurements are collected before a HTTP request is sent.
 This is the code for the rotary encoder that reads left or right rotation, the rotations absolute position left or right, is used in the life loop to adjust number of measurements collected.
 ```Python
 def rotaryComponent():
     #constants